 (b) if there is no such corresponding day—at the end of the next named month.

-“calendar year” means a period of 12 months beginning on 1 January.
+calendar year means a period of 12 months beginning on 1 January.

-“commencement”, in relation to this Code or an Act or a provision of this Code or an Act, means the time at which this Code, the Act or provision comes into operation.
+commencement, in relation to this Code or an Act or a provision of this Code or an Act, means the time at which this Code, the Act or provision comes into operation.

-“Commonwealth” means the Commonwealth of Australia but, when used in a geographical sense, does not include an external Territory.
+Commonwealth means the Commonwealth of Australia but, when used in a geographical sense, does not include an external Territory.

-“confer”, in relation to a function, includes impose.
+confer, in relation to a function, includes impose.

-“contravene” includes fail to comply with.
+contravene includes fail to comply with.

-“country” includes —
+country includes —

 (a) a federation; or